Raise the Stakes – From Digital Marketing to Customer Service

-Our recent studies with open source content management platforms and discussions with executives in digital agencies in Europe has shown a clear shift from traditional digital marketing into more extensive digital experience and self-service functionality.
+Our recent studies with open source content management platforms and discussions with executives in digital agencies in Europe have shown a clear shift from traditional digital marketing into more extensive digital experience and self-service functionality.

 The current ways of designing and implementing digital marketing sites are not enough to handle the new requirements of consumers serving themselves.